dmis-lab/biobert/README.md

 This repository provides fine-tuning codes of BioBERT, a language representation model for biomedical domain, especially designed for biomedical text mining tasks such as biomedical named entity recognition, relation extraction, question answering, etc. Please refer to our paper [BioBERT: a pre-trained biomedical language representation model for biomedical text mining](http://arxiv.org/abs/1901.08746) for more details.

 ## Updates
 *   **(Jan.
-31th, 2019)** There is an [evaluation metric issue](https://github.com/dmis-lab/biobert/issues/3) regarding the NER results.
-We will update the code for entity-level metric and the arxiv paper with some new numbers.
+31th, 2019)** We've updated our code to resolve the [NER evaluation metric issue](https://github.com/dmis-lab/biobert/issues/3).
+The arxiv paper will be also updated with some new numbers.

 ## Installation
 To use BioBERT, we need pre-trained weights of BioBERT, which you can download from [Naver GitHub repository for BioBERT pre-trained weights](https://github.com/naver/biobert-pretrained).
 Note that this repository is based on the [BERT repository](https://github.com/google-research/bert) by Google.